Everything You Need to Know about City of Calgary Property Taxes (Due June 30)

 Where does your Tax Money Go?

 When you pay your property taxes, it goes towards funding various programs and services provided by the city.
-These funds are used to enhance the beauty of Calgary city, maintain Calgary’s streets, keep neighborhoods clean and safe and promote economic development in the city.
+The city uses the funds to enhance the beauty of Calgary city, maintain Calgary’s streets, keep neighborhoods clean and safe and promote economic development in the city.
 Additionally, your tax money goes towards funding essential services such as police, fire, and emergency services.

 How much do you need to pay in Property Taxes?

-The amount that you pay in property taxes each year is calculated by multiplying your assessed property value by the tax rate in your area.
+You can calculate the amount that you pay in property taxes each year by multiplying your assessed property value by the tax rate in your area.
 To find out how much you owe, you can use the tax calculator available on the City of Calgary’s website.
-It’s important to note that property taxes are due annually, and you can choose to pay in one lump sum or through installments.
+It’s important to note that property taxes are due annually.
+You can choose to pay in one lump sum or through installments.

 When is the Property Tax Due Date?

 The property tax due date is at the end of June each year.
 However, the Province of Alberta Land Titles Office (LTO) is experiencing delays in processing ownership and mailing address changes.
-As a result of this, some new owners will not receive their 2023 annual property tax bills.
+As a result of this, some new owners will not receive their new annual property tax bills.

 Non-receipt of the property tax bill does not exempt owners from late penalty fees.